 In all likelihood, the Pacers will have to get through the Miami Heat to win their first NBA title.
 The reigning champions have been a hard to gauge due to Dwayne Wade’s nagging injuries and LeBron James’ fatigue.
 Nevertheless, oddsmakers adjust for these setbacks, so the 73% mark (30-11) against underdogs may suggest that the Heat have not lived up to their full potential.

-Topics: What Happens In Naptown
+Tags: What Happens In Naptown